Free shipping to the US on orders over $150

 Soup Nabe Healthy Weeknight Dinner

-Chanko nabe is a hot-pot dish that was originally created with the intent to serve to Japanese sumo wrestlers.
-Chanko means a dish made to be eaten by sumo wrestlers and nabe means pot.
-In chanko nabe, vegetables, and meat are placed in a pot and simmered together in a soy sauce or salt-based broth.
-Additionally, rice, rice cakes, or noodles are added at the end to fill the stomachs of the sumo wrestlers.
+Chanko nabe is a hot-pot dish originally created to serve Japanese sumo wrestlers.
+"Chanko" means a dish made for sumo wrestlers, and "nabe" means pot.
+In chanko nabe, vegetables and meat are placed in a pot and simmered together in a soy sauce or salt-based broth.
+Rice, rice cakes, or noodles are often added at the end to fill the stomachs of the sumo wrestlers.

-Sumo wrestlers sleep and eat together in an organization called a sumo beya (Sumo house), so chanko nabe was created to provide an efficient and nutritionally balanced meal for sumo wrestlers since they eat a lot.
-It’s the perfect menu because it can be made in a large batch, creates a sense of solidarity among wrestlers as they gather around the same pot, and the broth created by simmering the various ingredients becomes very tasty in the end.
+Sumo wrestlers live and eat together in an organization called a sumo beya (sumo house).
+Chanko nabe was created to provide an efficient and nutritionally balanced meal for sumo wrestlers, who consume large amounts of food.
+It's the perfect menu because it can be made in a large batch, fosters a sense of solidarity among wrestlers as they gather around the same pot, and the broth created by simmering the various ingredients becomes very tasty.

-Sumo wrestlers gain weight because they eat a lot of food on an empty stomach after practicing hard without breakfast, and then take a nap afterward to bulk up even more.
+Sumo wrestlers gain weight by consuming a lot of food on an empty stomach after rigorous practice without breakfast, and then taking a nap afterward to bulk up even more.

-Don’t worry, chanko nabe itself is actually a simple and healthy meal that only contains vegetables and meat in a soup.
-It has become popular not only in the sumo world but also with normal Japanese people.
-The soup and ingredients can be arranged in endless ways such as by adding miso paste into the broth, using seafood instead of chicken, changing up the dashi, and more.
-There are various recipes that exist for each restaurant and household.
+Despite its association with sumo wrestlers, chanko nabe itself is a simple and healthy meal containing vegetables and meat in a soup.
+It has become popular not only in the sumo world but also among normal Japanese people.
+The soup and ingredients can be arranged in endless ways, such as by adding miso paste into the broth, using seafood instead of chicken, or changing up the dashi.
+Various recipes exist for each restaurant and household.

-A common recipe for chanko nabe consists of chicken meatballs, napa cabbage, Japanese leek, and mushrooms cooked in a chicken-based broth.
-The sight of a family eating around the same nabe (hotpot) is a typical Japanese winter event.
+A common recipe for chanko nabe includes chicken meatballs, napa cabbage, Japanese leek, and mushrooms cooked in a chicken-based broth.
+Eating around the same nabe (hotpot) is a typical Japanese winter event for families.
 It is common to gather around and cook while eating nabe at the dining table using a tabletop gas stove or an electric pot.
 If you do not have a portable gas stove or electric pot, you can make chanko nabe using a regular kitchen stove and serve each portion individually.

 Now, let’s get to making Chanko nabe!